 Overall, the strongest predictor of psychological distress was fear of the stigma associated with mental health problems.
 Workers who reported being stressed feared being labelled, treated differently or having their job at risk, were 20 times as likely to have high or very high levels of psychological distress.
 40% of respondents rated stigma a source of their stress.
 Other research has shown that mental health injuries can go unreported for many months due to a fear of stigma and possible job loss (click here to read about under-reporting).

 Supervisors, job tasks, shift length and shift roster affected distress levels.
-Workers who felt very or extremely stressed by their immediate supervisors were four times as likely to experience high of psychological distress.
+Workers who felt very or extremely stressed by their immediate supervisors were four times as likely to experience high psychological distress.
 Workers reporting job or task-specific stress, those stressed over the length of their shift and those concerned about their roster swing, were twice as likely to report high levels of psychological distress.

 Partner and Financial Stress